Safe Kentucky recovery centers provide a certain standard of treatment and an environment tailored for detox and abstinence.

 Health Insurance Portability and Accountability Act (HIPAA) / Confidentiality of Alcohol and Drug Abuse Patient Records 42 CFR Part 2.

 The Health Insurance Portability and Accountability Act was passed by Congress in 1996.
 Under HIPAA, a treatment center is not permitted to share your data with anyone unless you sign a document to the contrary.

-CFR 42 Part 2 sets out regulations that were updated in 2018.
+CFR 42 Part 2 sets out regulations.
 People are more likely to recover successfully if they don’t have to worry about the stigma of addiction.
 Part 2 prohibits treatment centers from sharing information unless the patient has given written permission.

 Situations could include medical emergencies, child abuse, child neglect, a patient committing a crime in a treatment center, or court orders.

 Confidentiality in Psychotherapy

 To understand what causes someone to relapse, they must analyze their response to previous stressful life events.
 The knowledge gained from examining past behavior can help someone to devise coping mechanisms in future life.